 How Dental Points are measured in SSB examination:

-Teeth which are not required for efficient function of the oral cavity are given 1 point each.
+Teeth which are not required for efficient function of the oral cavity are given 1 point for U/L teeth combined- Incisors, Canines and Premolars

-The 1st Molar, 2nd Molar and 3rd Molars are given 2 points each if they are in correct occlusion with the opposing mandibular teeth.
+The 1st Molar, 2nd Molar and 3rd Molars are given 2 points each if they are in correct occlusion (touching each other and able to chew with them) with the opposing teeth.

 If the 3rd Molar is either impacted (partially erupted) or not well developed it is given 1 point